 One common reason why people struggle with commitment is due to trauma and PTSD.
 People who have had negative relationships or abusive relationships in the past may be less willing to commit to a long-term relationship in the future.

 Finally, our culture may have something to do with the rise of commitment phobia, too.
-Thanks to technology and recent cultural trends, there are more job and relationship opportunities available to people.
+Thanks to technology and recent cultural trends, more job and relationship opportunities are available to people.
 The abundance of choices can make it hard for people to commit to one person or workplace.

 Interestingly enough, studies have shown that Generation Xers are far less likely to commit to a workplace than Baby Boomers.
 They are also more likely to leave a workplace than Baby Boomers.